johnjohnlin/nicotb/index.md

 ## Caveat

-I use Nicotb in my own project(s), and it's enough for simulating a DNN (CNN) accelerator and connecting with a DRAM simulator.
+I use Nicotb in my own project(s), and it\'s enough for simulating a DNN (CNN) accelerator and connecting with a DRAM simulator.
-However, This project is still at the very primary stage, and there are still many TODOs:
+However, this project still has many TODOs:

 * More complete runtime error checking and more verbose message,
-* More abundant event schedule and sync primitives,
+* more abundant event schedule and sync primitives,
-* Support for more protocols and more examples and
+* support for more protocols and more examples and
-* Check on more platforms.
+* check on more platforms.

-If you are looking at a complete Python co-simulation framework, please Google Cocotb, and I also make a comparison [here](compare.html).
+If you are looking at a developed Python co-simulation framework, please Google Cocotb, and I also make a comparison [here](compare.html).